Build an Internal D365 Team: 3 Ways to Stay in Control of Your Implementation

 ❌ Mixed technical screening

-Expect: Pre-vetted, senior independent consultants with deep D365 experience
+Expect: Pre-vetted, senior independent consultants with deep D365 + industry experience

 ✅ Fast, focused matches of real people